john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 # Object-Oriented Programming, Part 1

-Object-Oriented Programming (OOP) is programming that uses "classes".
+Object-Oriented Programming (OOP) means programming with "classes".
 The "class" is a fundamental building block in Python.
-The standard libraries all use classes, as do nearly all popular Python programs.
+All of Python's standard libraries use classes, as do nearly all popular Python programs.

 ### The `class` Keyword

 In Python we use the `class` keyword to create classes in the same way we use the `def` keyword to create functions.
 And what is a class?
 A class is a logical grouping of data and functions.

-Fun fact, when a function is part of a class, we call it a method.
+Fun Fact: when a function is part of a class, we call it a method.

 What do we mean by "logical grouping"?
 Well, a class can contain any data or functions (methods) we want.
 But Rather than just throwing random things together into a "class", we try to create classes where there is a logical connection between things.
-Many times, classes are based on objects in the real world (like `Refinery` or `Wildfire`).
-Other times, classes are based on concepts in our system, like `LinePlot` or `MeteorologyDatabase`.
+Many times, classes are based on objects in the real world (like a `Refinery` or a `Wildfire`).
+Other times, classes are based on concepts in our system, like `LinePlot` or `Meteorological Database`.

 Classes are an abstraction technique; a way of thinking about programs.
-When used wisely, creating a class will make your programs easier to reason about and understand.
+When used well, creating a class will make your programs easier to reason about and understand.
 The core ideas will be separated into classes and all related data will be kept together.

 ### Classes are Blueprints

 A class is a blueprint of an idea.
 For instance, you might have a class for a `student`, but there might be many "objects" made from that `student` class.
 Each object would represent a `student` with different identifying information: `name`, `student_id`, `homework_grades`, `test_grades`.
 So, while `john` might be an "object" it is an "instance" of the class `student`.

-Let us look at an example.
+Enough talk, let's look at some examples:

     class Student(object):
         '''A Student is a person currently enrolled in this awesome course.
         Students have the following properties:

         Attributes:
             name: A string representing the students name.
             student_id: An integer given as a unique identifier for the student.
             hw_grades: A list of 10 numbers (0 to 100) representing the student's homework grades.
             test_grades: A list of 2 numbers (0 to 100) representing the student's test grades.
         '''

         def __init__(self, name, sid):